taplytics/taplytics-ios-sdk/START.md

 #### Manual Installation

 1. [Download the SDK / clone into your app.](https://github.com/taplytics/taplytics-ios-sdk)
-2. Load the Taplytics framework into your app.
+2. Load the Taplytics xcframework into your app.
 3. Add the required frameworks
   - For iOS: